-- 1. Check your PythonAnwhere account to confirm that it supports Python 3.9.
+- 1. Check your PythonAnwhere account to confirm that it supports Python 3.10.
 If not, change your system image.
-The system image that supports Python 3.9 is glastonbury. - 2.
-Make sure the trainortas is setup as the teacher for your PythonAnywhere account. - 3.
+The system image that supports Python 3.10 is haggis.
+After you change and save the system image setting, make sure the the 3 Default Python Versions (python should run, python3 should run, the editor Run button should use) settings are also set to Python 3.10. - 2.
+Make sure the trainortas is setup as the teacher for your PythonAnywhere account.
+Please note that the tutorial video mentions an older account setting for teacher.
+Do not use that one.
+Use trainortas. - 3.
 Create a bash console. - 4.
-Clone your project repository on the server. - 5.
+Clone your project repository on the server.
+Please note that the tutorial video shows how to work with a Git repository hosted on BitBucket.
+More recently, I have been recommending that students host their repository on GitHub.
+The features of the server websites for these two products are similar but not the same.
+Please take hints from the video and try to avoid getting disoriented by details from BitBucket shown on the video. - 5.
 If your database file was under version control, then delete the database file. - 6.
-Create a virtual environment named e4_ezu using virtualenv.
+Create a virtual environment named e4\ezu using virtualenv.
 Note that this does not match the name that we are using on our development machine.
 This difference is expected. - 7.
 Populate the virtual environment with Python packages using pip and the base.txt requirements file in the configuration directory of your project.
 Remember to use the new syntax for Pip Freeze: - pip list --format=freeze - 8.
 Configure your production server using the PythonAnywhere Web link: - a.
 Under the Code heading: - i.
 Set Source code to your main project directory. - ii.
 Do not change setting for Working directory. - iii.
 Click on WSGI configuration file link and configure the file. - iv.
 Do not change setting for Python version (should already be set). - b.
 Under Virtualenv heading: - i.
-Click on link and set to location of e4_ezu in your .virtualenvs directory. - 9.
+Click on link and set to location of e4\ezu in your .virtualenvs directory. - 9.
 Using the --settings option to point to the production settings file, run manage.py to accomplish the following: - a.
 Run migrations on the new database.
-Remember to run the Group-Permissions migration a second time as a workaround to a bug. - b.
+Remember to run the Group-Permissions migration a second time as a workaround to a bug.

+- b.
 Create the tester superuser.
-Remember to use the new password scheme: {iSchoolUI} - c.
+Even though the tutorial video mentions our old password scheme, please remember to use the new password scheme: {iSchoolUI} - c.
 Collect static files using the collectstatic command. - 10.
 Using the PythonAnywhere Web link, configure staticfiles setting on the Web page.
-Remember to set values for both the URL and the Directory.

-- 11. Using the PythonAnywhere Web link, start the production server using Reload button.
+Remember to set values for both the URL and the Directory. - 11.
+Using the PythonAnywhere Web link, start the production server using Reload button.
 Remember that you need to use this button to restart the server whenever you make changes to your code or configuration. - 12.
 Login to the Django Admin app and create users with proper group membership and passwords (refer to documentation from the Authentication and Authorization assignment). - 13.
 Use the courseinfo app to populate the application with a minimum set of test data (create 4 instances of everything). - 14.
 Test the application as deployed and configured on the production server.